jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 : tasks are statically assigned to partitions before runtime.

 Global
-: tasks dynamically allocated as they become runnable, can even move between processors during advantages
+: tasks dynamically allocated as they become runnable, can even move between processors during execution

-The global scheme requires runtime support, but it has other disadvantages.
+The global scheme requires runtime support, but also has other disadvantages

 The **Dhall effect** is a problem with global scheduling where, despite low utilisation, there is an appearance of unschedulability ... for example, see this task-set: